On the $\ell$-adic Fourier transform and the determinant of the middle convolution: General notation and conventions

-If $G$ is as above, if $f:X\to G$ is a morphism of schemes, and if $\cL$ is a sheaf on $G$ then we set $\L(f)=f^*\L.$ Sometimes the $f$ is neglected in the notion of $\L(f),$ especially if $f$ is an obvious change of base.
+\begin{rem} If $f:X\to G$ is a morphism of schemes, and if $\cL$ is a sheaf on $G$ then we set $\L(f)=f^*\L.$ Sometimes we simply $\L$ instead of $\L(f),$ especially if $f$ is an obvious change of base. \end{rem}